elastic/opentelemetry/docs/kubernetes/operator/README.md

 ## Upgrades

 > [!NOTE]
-> Before upgrading or changing the release configuration refer to [compatibility matrix](#compatibility-matrix) for the list of supported versions and [customizing configuration](#custom-configuration) for a list of supported configurable parameters.
+> Before upgrading or updating the release configuration refer to [compatibility matrix](#compatibility-matrix) for the list of supported versions and [customizing configuration](#custom-configuration) for a list of supported configurable parameters.

 To upgrade an installed release, run: